MGelein/mdconvert/README.md

 `lib` folder and its contents.

 The easiest way to install this program is to clone this repository and then add its location to your PATH (if you're on windows).
+Adding it to your PATH allows you to use the `mdconvert` command system wide in the terminal.
+If you don't know how to add something to the PATH, google it :)

 ## Presentation or PDF
 The difference between a presentation and a static HTML page (ready to be a PDF) is the use of slides.
 Slides can be made by entering